Multi-view biomedical foundation models for molecule-target and property prediction: Results

 \subsection{Baseline performance: fine-tuning on downstream tasks}

 The prediction of electronic properties, ligand-protein binding affinity, pharmokinetic properties, and toxicity are examples of tasks that are essential to chemistry and drug discovery.
-MoleculeNet~\cite{MoleculeNet} is a collection of datasets covering such tasks that serves as a common test for machine learning models (see Table S1).
-Performance on this suite of benchmarks is neither decisive, nor necessarily reflective of all important use-cases in computational drug discovery, but currently it stands as the most widely used point of comparison between models.
-In addition to MoleculeNet tasks, we assess our model on the task of predicting the inhibition of cytochrome P-450 isoforms~\cite{cheng_classification_2011}, which are important in drug metabolism pathways and identifying drug-drug interactions.
+MoleculeNet~\cite{MoleculeNet} is a collection of datasets covering such tasks that serves as a common test for machine learning models.
+Performance on this suite of benchmarks is neither decisive, nor necessarily reflective of all important use-cases in computational drug discovery, but currently it stands as one of the most widely used point of comparison between models.
+We also assess our model on predicting the inhibition of cytochrome P-450 (CYP) isoforms~\cite{cheng_classification_2011} which are critical in drug metabolism pathways, and the recently released ComputationalADME dataset, which include tasks such as liver microsomal stability and plasma protein binding~\cite{computationalADME2023}.
 In addition to the choice of dataset, the choice of data splitting is critical in robust assessment of model performance.
-The size-ordered scaffold split (referred to here as `scaffold'), clusters molecules according to their Murko scaffold~\cite{bemis_properties_1996} and assigns the clusters to splits in size-order.
-This is to be compared with other variations of scaffold split, which cluster the dataset in the same manner but assign clusters to train, validation, and test partitions randomly or `balanced' (see, e.g. Ref. ~\cite{zeng_accurate_2022}).
-Scaffold splits are generally understood to be more appropriate and harder than random splits, though the latter are still often utilized in benchmarks~\cite{MoleculeNet}.
+We primarily adopt scaffold-based methodologies, but also utilize random splits where appropriate (see SI for further discussion).